adj.茂盛的,郁郁葱葱的;adj.奢华的,

 SYNONYMS:

-banal, boring, commonplace, tedious; noisome, smelly, stinky; noxious, unwholesome; miserable, wretched; abhorrent, abominable, awful, detestable, disagreeable, disgusting, foul, horrid, nauseating, offensive, repellent ( repellant), repugnant, repulsive, sickening, unpleasant4.
+banal, boring, commonplace, tedious; noisome, smelly, stinky; noxious, unwholesome; miserable, wretched; abhorrent, abominable, awful, detestable, disagreeable, disgusting, foul, horrid, nauseating, offensive, repellent ( repellant), repugnant, repulsive, sickening, unpleasant

 marked by vigorous growth and well-being especially economically